temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 Now create a method in which a user can see the results of their subscription.

-Use a Query method so a user can get information about their subscription details.
+Use a Query method, so a user can get information about their subscription details.

 <!--SNIPSTART email-subscription-project-python-workflows {"selectedLines": ["42-52"]}-->
 <!--SNIPEND-->